Sstobo/pong/README.md

 # pong

 **Learnings**
-This was a challenging project!
+This project required a lot of research and variable tracking, which initially created some confusion in me.
 At first I had a tough time keeping up with where all the variables were coming from.
-I spent some time commenting and tracing them back to thier source, and this helped a lot.
-Overall tons of fun, JS is slowly coming together.
+What I found, was that by very carefully tracking the variables throughout the code, I was able to begin building a comprehensive understanding of the project.

+This is a technique that I have since applied to every project, and will continue to use in the future.

+Another factor that was a bit of a revelation, was the limitted ammount of hard coded variables.
+Much of the content is generated with the board height and width variables.
+By following this protocol, one can have multiple variables remain in proportion to each other despite changes and re-sizing.

 **Stretch goal info**
 I have added a method to the goal function that plays celebratory crowd noises when a score of 10 is exceeded.
 It also resets that players score to 0.